 Boolean loop trees

 The analysis of a Boolean net can be divided into different parts.
-In the present chapter we analyze the structure of the underlying p/t net.
+In the present chapter we analyse the structure of the underlying p/t net.
 Due to Definition 1.5 the well-formedness of the underlying p/t net is equivalent to the existence of a Boolean marking on a Boolean net.
 Those p/t nets, which result from the translation of well-structured EPCs, have a particular net structure: They form a tree of loops.
 We define a loop tree (Schleifenbaum) as a net, which results from the successive adjunction of loops in a prescribed manner, and prove that loop trees are always well-formed.

 Due to our translation of EPCs into Boolean nets from Procedure 1.6 the resulting net has a distinguished place, which we call its basepoint.